hug-sch/vse-docs/video_editing/edit/montage/striptypes/movie.rst

    Figure 3: Example of Picture-in-Picture

 The "Spring" open-movie in figure 3 has non-default dimensions: 2048 x 858.
-To download this movie, see :doc:`creating test-files - section E) </setup/project/ creating-test-files>`.
+To download this movie, see :doc:`creating test-files - section E) </video_editing/setup/project/creating-test-files>`.
 If you add this movie to the default FHD timeline (1920 x 1080), it will be scaled.
 The longest dimension (2048) will be scaled to 1920 with a factor of 0.9375 (0.9375 x 2048 = 1920).
 The vertical dimension too will be scaled with the same parameter,